wupingzj/smartbotweb-angular/README.md

-# SAAS tool to manage a smart chatbot
+# SAAS tool to create a smart chatbot

 This project aims to create a web tool for user to create a chatbot with smarts instead of a dumb chatbot.